 - Trade Show, Reception & Networking Event

-- 1-day ISA Training Course on Flow Meter Selection & Sizing
+- 1-day ISA Training Course on Introduction to SCADA Cybersecurity

-- 2-day ISA Training Course on SCADA & Automation Cybersecurity
+- 2-day ISA Course Hands on Troubleshooting of Instrumentation & Control Systems

 - Affordable Professional Development for Plant Operations/Maintenance Staff, Plant Managers, Plant Designers, Engineers, System Integrators